The Christian Fellowship is a religious fellowship that meets informally for a variety of activities from social events to worship and study.

 The group also includes those community members who are interested in learning more about Judaism.

-Blair students reach out locally and globally through the Community Service Group, a student-led organization that works to develop and facilitate community service activities for Blair and the community beyond.
+Blair students reach out locally and globally through the Community Service Club, a student-led organization that works to develop and facilitate community service activities for Blair and the community beyond.

 Recent undertakings have included tutoring at local schools, building projects for the homeless, raising money for a battered women’s shelter and participating in the Big Brother/Big Sister program.